Techniques to Sharpen Cobalt Drill Bits Skip to content

 STEP 7

-Once you're confident within the sharpness of the bit, insert it in your drill, grab that scrap wood, and start drilling.
+Once you're confident in the sharpness of the bit, insert it in your drill, grab that scrap wood, and start drilling.
 It should "bite" the wood directly with minimal pressure and, once you extract the drilling bit from the wood, it should fling wood chips because it emerges.

 Compare products